 Hill System Trellis for Black and Purple Raspberries

-A wire is run along these two posts to provide the support.
+A wire is run along these two posts to provide support.
 When the fruit gets ready, the branch of each plant is spread along with the cables.

 In the end, you have to use trellis depending on the type of raspberry patch you are planting.
 Many people prefer to install three-wire trellis as it is easier to install and gets the job done.